 The general goal of the Generations program is to provide personalized short-term services that promote stabilization and empower patients to return home or step down to a less intensive level of care.
 Typical length of stay in the Generations program at our hospital in Columbus, Ohio, is seven to 14 days based on each senior adult’s needs and progress.

 Customized care is a hallmark of treatment within the Generations program.
 Each patient’s experience is guided by a personalized treatment plan that is based on a thorough assessment of their history, needs, and goals.
 Care is provided by teams of compassionate professionals who are experienced at helping older adults and their families.

-Services within the Generations program include basic medical care, medication management, detoxification (if applicable), individual therapy, group therapy, family therapy, and detailed discharge planning.
+Services within the Generations program include basic medical care, medication management, individual therapy, group therapy, family therapy, and detailed discharge planning.
 Senior adults whose co-occurring substance use concerns include an addiction to opioids or certain other drugs may also take part in medication-assisted treatment at our hospital in Columbus, Ohio.

 Our Approach to Treatment

 How the Generations program in Columbus, OH, helps senior adults who have been struggling with mental health concerns and co-occurring substance use disorders

 Treatment within the Generations program is based on our unwavering belief that each senior adult is a unique individual who deserves the highest quality of personalized care, and who should never be defined by the disorder they suffer from.

 We encourage each patient to play an active role in their treatment, and to take ownership of their recovery, to the greatest degree that they can.
 We celebrate each senior’s inherent strengths, we honor their voice, and we respect their insights, preferences, and perspective.